microsoft/teams-ai/dotnet/samples/README.md

 6. Move the `Microsoft.TeamsAI.1.0.0.nupkg` to the `LocalPkg/` folder within the sample folder.

-7. Now you can install the `Microsoft.TeamsAI` package from the Visual Studio's `Manage NuGet Packages` flow or by running `dotnet add Microsoft.TeamsAI`.
+7. Now you can install the `Microsoft.TeamsAI` package from the Visual Studio's `Manage NuGet Packages` flow or by running `dotnet add package Microsoft.TeamsAI`.

 Now can you proceed to setting up the sample.